aws-samples/amazon-mwaa-complex-workflow-using-step-functions/README.md

 ## Prerequisites
 1. AWS Account .[Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login.
 2. Amazon Managed Workflow for Apache Airflow environment in supported region.[Create environment](https://us-west-2.console.aws.amazon.com/mwaa/home?region=us-west-2#/create/environment) if you do not have one.
 Note us-west-2 is selected.
 Change the region, if required.
-3. IAM permissions for the MWAA Execution role for S3 access
+3. IAM permissions for the MWAA Execution role for S3 ,EMR, Step Functions and AWS Systems Manager Parameter Store.

         elasticmapreduce:RunJobFlow
         iam:PassRole on EMR_DEFAULT_ROLE
         iam:PassRole on EMR_EC2_ROLE
-        "states:DescribeStateMachineForExecution",
-        "states:DescribeStateMachine",
-        "states:DescribeExecution",
-        "states:StartExecution",
-        "elasticmapreduce:*"
+        states:DescribeStateMachineForExecution
+        states:DescribeStateMachine
+        states:DescribeExecution
+        states:StartExecution
+        ssm:GetParameters
+        ssm:GetParameter

+ A sample [Policy](./setup/additional_policy.json) is provided as an example.
+Verify and edit the Account Number to your AWS Account Number.
+ Create and Attach the Policy to the Amazon MWAA execution role.

+ Refer to this [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) for Adding and removing IAM identity permissions.

- A sample policy is provided as an example.
-[Policy](setup/additional_policy.json) A sample role yaml is also provided if you do not have EMR_DEFAULT_ROLE and EMR_EC2_ROLE already created.
-[EMR Roles](setup/default-emr-roles.yaml)
+ A sample role yaml is also provided if you do not have EMR_DEFAULT_ROLE and EMR_EC2_ROLE already created.
+ Run the Cloudformation template to create [EMR Roles](./setup/default-emr-roles.yaml)

 ## Installation Instructions